 Contact a Business Succession Attorney

-If you have questions about business succession planning in Alaska, Arizona, California, Colorado, Oregon or Tennessee, contact Nina Whitehurst at Cumberland Legacy Law online to schedule a consultation, or call (931) 250-8585.
+If you have questions about business succession planning, contact attorney Nina Whitehurst at Cumberland Legacy Law online to schedule a consultation, or call (931) 250-8585 to reach our home office in Crossville, Tennessee.